alex-knyazev/vue-time-ranges-picker/README.md

 Vue.js component to select the time intervals of the day.
 Try it: https://alex-knyazev.github.io/vue-time-ranges-picker/

-Built with SVGand pointer events.
+Built with SVG and pointer events.

 ```
 npm install vue-time-ranges-picker